 List of Proposal Personnel: Include current, accurate information for all personnel and organizations involved in the proposed project.
 NSF staff will use this information in the merit review process to manage reviewer selection.
-The list must include all PIs, co-PIs, Senior Personnel, paid/unpaid Consultants or Collaborators, subawardees, postdocs, evaluators, project-level advisory committee members, and writers of letters of collaboration.
+The list must include all PIs, co-PIs, Senior/Key Personnel, funded/unfunded Consultants or Collaborators, sub-awardees, postdocs, evaluators, project-level advisory committee members, and writers of letters of collaboration.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
 For example:

 - 1. [Name]; XYZ Museum; PI

-- 2. [Name]; University of PQR; Senior Personnel
+- 2. [Name]; University of PQR; Senior/Key Personnel

 - 3. [Name]; XYZ University; Postdoc

-- 4. [Name]; ABC Inc.; Paid Consultant
+- 4. [Name]; ABC Inc.; Funded Consultant

-- 5. [Name]; Community Organization; Subawardee
+- 5. [Name]; Community Organization; Sub awardee